The Role of Explainability in Assuring Safety of Machine Learning in Healthcare: Case Study

-G4: Model V \& V shows safety requirements met -- this is broken down into G5: analytical/technical validation, which is undeveloped, G6: performance demonstrated supported by S4 and G7: clinical validation which is decomposed into two sub-goals covering the V\&V criteria introduced in Section \ref{ModelVandV}.
+G4: Model V\&V shows safety requirements met -- this is broken down into G5: analytical/technical validation, G6: performance demonstrated and G7: clinical validation which is decomposed into two sub-goals covering the V\&V criteria introduced in Section \ref{ModelVandV}.

-G6: Performance demonstrated -- this is directly supported by the AUC-ROC performance in Figure 2 (S4) which shows the superiority of the CNN performance to other ML models.
+G6: Performance demonstrated -- this is directly supported by the AUC-ROC in Table \ref{fig:modelsele} which shows the superiority of the CNN performance to others.

-G8: Valid clinical association demonstrated -- this is supported by the feature importance (S5) although it should be noted that clinical judgement is needed to assess the appropriateness of the feature ranking.
+G9: Robustness demonstrated, which is decomposed into two subgoals, G11 concerning the reason for the choice of the specific XAI method and G12 concerning the results of using the method.
+It is important to document the rationale for choosing the method, which will benefit from a more systematic evaluation metric for XAI methods, see Section \ref{discussion} for details.
+G9 needs further development as G12 only shows robustness for a single instance.
+More input instances need to be investigated to understand the model robustness.

-G9: Robustness demonstrated -- this is partially supported by the counterfactuals in Table \ref{tab:my-table} (S6) (this is a \textit{partial} solution to G9 as the explanations only relate to a single prediction, and there are also other ways to demonstrate robustness).
+G10: Valid clinical association demonstrated, which is decomposed into two subgoals, G13 concerning the reason for the choice of the specific XAI method and G14 concerning the results of using the method.
+G14 is further supported by clinical evidence in the literature and expert review by clinicians.
+Meeting G10, demonstrating valid clinical association, does not entail trust.
+Trust is a more complicated topic \cite{markus2020role} and is outside the scope of this paper.

-As noted above, this is incomplete and the evidence presented in this paper should not be taken as sufficient to justify deployment of the CNN model described here in a clinical context.
-However, it is a valuable part of an overall safety case.
+The evidence presented above should not be taken as sufficient to justify deployment of the CNN model described here in a clinical context.
+For example, clinical trials will often be needed to obtain further clinical safety evidence and the necessary regulatory approval.
+However, the explainability argument and the supporting evidence presented in this section is a valuable part of the overall safety case.